Saud Alguwaizani, Shulei Ren, De-Shuang Huang and Kyungsook Han* Pages 799 - 806 ( 8 )

 Methods: From the extensive analysis of PPIs between Yersinia pestis bacteria and humans, we recently discovered an interesting relation; a linear relation between amino acid composition and sequence length was observed in many proteins involved in PPIs.
 We have built a support vector machine (SVM) model, which predicts PPIs between human and bacteria using two feature types derived from the relation.
 The two feature types used in the SVM are the amino acid composition group (AACG) and the difference in amino acid composition between host and pathogen proteins.

-Result: The SVM model achieved high performance in predicting bacteria-human PPIs.
+Results: The SVM model achieved high performance in predicting bacteria-human PPIs.
 The model showed an accuracy of 96%, sensitivity of 94%, and specificity of 98% in predicting PPIs between humans and Yersinia pestis, in which there is a strong relation between amino acid composition and sequence length.
-The SVM model was also tested in predicting PPIs between humans and viruses, including Ebola, HCV, and SARSCoV-2, and showed a good performance.
+The SVM model was also tested in predicting PPIs between human and viruses, which include Ebola, HCV, and SARS-CoV-2, and showed a good performance.

 Protein-protein interaction, pathogen-host interaction, machine learning, Y. pestis, Ebola, HCV, SARS-CoV-2.